ryanjgallagher/ryanjgallagher.github.io/publications.md

 <span style="font-size:1.2em">**[A Clarified Typology of Core-Periphery Structure in Networks](/publications/gallagher2020clarified)**</span>
 **Gallagher, R. J.**, Young, J-G, Foucault Welles, B. (2020). *arXiv preprint 2005.10191*.

 <span style="font-size:0.9em">To address an often overlooked gap in network science methodology, we introduce a typology which distinguishes between two types of core-periphery structure in networks: layered and hub-and-spoke.
-By introducing Bayesian core-periphery stochastic block models, we show empirically that there is a rich diversity of core-periphery sturcture expressed across networks.</span>
+By deriving Bayesian core-periphery stochastic block models, we show empirically that there is a rich diversity of core-periphery sturcture expressed across networks.</span>

 ## Journal Articles